 Best of all, an anesthetic is not commonly needed following air abrasion.
 Thus, the dentist can easily treat several teeth via abrasion in just one appointment.

 The purpose of air abrasion is to detect and alleviate early instances of decay.
 This procedure can also help keep as much of the natural tooth as possible without eliminating more of the tooth than necessary.

 It is vital to take into consideration that the combination of composite resin fillings and air abrasion beautifully preserve the strength and functionality of the teeth.

 Primary perks linked with air abrasion:

-- Anesthesia isn’t required in many cases.
+- Anesthesia won’t be necessary in many cases.

-- No more excessive pressure, eerie noises and vibrations
+- No more excessive pressure, eerie noises, and vibrations

-Who can take advantage from air abrasion?
+Who can take advantage of air abrasion?

 Air Abrasion Procedure

 The dentist will carefully examine the teeth and evaluate whether air abrasion will be most relevant.
 Initially, cotton balls and rubber dams will be utilized to select teeth and make sure that adjacent teeth are not seriously affected.